ACA 101: Selling Under-65 Health Insurance

 If you want to expand into the under-65 health insurance market, where do you start?
 We’re covering the ins and outs of the Affordable Care Act and selling under-65 health plans!

-The American Rescue Plan Act of 2021 recently expanded the Affordable Care Act, improving health insurance affordability to those younger than 65 across the board.
+The American Rescue Plan Act of 2021 expanded the Affordable Care Act, improving health insurance affordability to those younger than 65.
+The Inflation Reduction Act (IRA) increased subsidies and added to the strength of the ACA.
 There’s no better time to enter the under-65 individual health market than now, so we’re giving all the info you need to know to get started!

 What Is the Affordable Care Act (ACA)?